Alik Griffin

 Focus: Auto

 Fast Contrast AF Microcomputer: It should.
-No way of knowing for sure.
+There’s no way of knowing for sure.

 Cons: Big and heavy for the smaller cameras – not the prettiest bokeh when stopped down – onion ring bokeh – bad longitudinal chromatic aberrations at f1.4